SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 Disc brake vs. Rim brake groupsets

-Disc brake groupsets are quite new relative to their rim brake brethren.
+Disc brake groupsets are new relative to their rim brake brethren.
 The biggest differences between each company’s rim and disc brake models, beyond the brakes themselves, have been in the shifter and brake lever component size and ergonomics.

 While some of the latest electronic disc brake shifters have been designed to feel very similar in the hand as rim brake ones (notably Shimano), this isn’t universally the case yet.
 Campy’s and SRAM’s are still noticeably larger than their rim brake ones.
 While not necessarily worse than a smaller hood (unless you have small hands), you do hold these differently.